2004:

 1915:

-Actress Ruth Warrick, who portrays Sally in Disney's 1946 Song of the South, is born in St. Joseph, Missouri.
-(Long time All My Children fans know her as Phoebe Tyler Wallingford.)
+born in St. Joseph, Missouri.
+(Long time All My Children fans knew her as Phoebe Tyler Wallingford.)

 1935: